bornac1/NoIPChat/README.md

 If you wish to use new key for running server after the setup, just delete Key.bin file and key will be regenerated when server is started again

+**Sneakernet**

+In order to save messages for other server, type save sneakernet.

+You'll be asked to provide path where you want messages to be saved and name of the server for which you are saving messages.

+For loading messages type load sneakernet and you'll be asked to provide path to file with saved messages.

 **Automatic reconnection**

 If connection between client and server or two servers is lost, it'll automatically try to reconnect in intervals starting from 15 ms, up to 60 s with each attempt interval is doubled.